 Signs and symptoms include cramping, abdominal pain, bloating, gas, and diarrhea or constipation, or a combination of these.

 Some patients only experience mild symptoms that come and go depending on other life circumstances such as stress and diet.
-Other patients, however, experience severe and debilitating symptoms and pain that have a severe impact on quality of life.
+Other patients, however, experience severe and debilitating symptoms and pain that have a severe impact on the quality of life, including becoming so severe that may cause some people to be unable to work.

 Types of IBS